wp-cli/handbook/pull-requests.md

 ## Setting up

-If you haven't submitted a pull request before, you'll want to install WP-CLI for local development:
+If you haven't submitted a pull request before, you'll want to install WP-CLI for local development.
+Depending on whether you want to work on a particular command/package or on the entire project as a whole, the process is slightly different.

+### Working on a specific command/package

 1. Install [Composer](https://getcomposer.org/) and [hub](https://hub.github.com/) if you don't already have them.
+2. Clone the git repository of the command/package you want to work on to your local machine.
+As an example for working on the `wp core` command: `hub clone wp-cli/core-command`
+3. Change into the cloned directory and fork WP-CLI: `cd core-command`.
+4. Install all Composer dependencies: `composer install`
+5. Verify WP-CLI was installed properly: `vendor/bin/wp --info`

+Within this package, you should preferably use `vendor/bin/wp` to run the command.
+Just using `wp` should work as well, but by doing that you might run the command through a different version of the framework an thus getting an unexpected result.

+### Working on the project as a whole

+1. Install [Composer](https://getcomposer.org/) and [hub](https://hub.github.com/) if you don't already have them.
 2. Clone the WP-CLI git repository to your local machine: `git clone git@github.com:wp-cli/wp-cli.git ~/wp-cli`
 3. Change into the cloned directory and fork WP-CLI: `cd ~/wp-cli`.
-If you are going to work on the core framework itself, run `hub fork` here to create a pushable-repository on Github.
+If you are going to work on the core framework itself, run `hub fork` here to create a pushable repository on Github.
 4. Install all Composer dependencies: `composer install --prefer-source`
-5. Alias the `wp` command to your new WP-CLI install: `alias wp='~/wp-cli/bin/wp'`
+5. Alias the wp command to your new WP-CLI install: `alias wp='~/wp-cli/bin/wp'`
 6. Verify WP-CLI was installed properly: `wp --info`

 Commands bundled with WP-CLI (e.g. `wp scaffold plugin`) will be editable from the `vendor/wp-cli` directory (e.g. `vendor/wp-cli/scaffold-command`).
 The `--prefer-source` flag when installing WP-CLI ensures each command is installed as a Git clone, making it easier to commit to.